figtools/figgy.docs/docs/manual/setup.md

 ## Distributing Figgy

 If you are rolling Figgy out across an organization it might be easiest to auto-configure some sane defaults for users.
 Sane defaults can be written to the figgy defaults file: `~/.figgy/config`.
-When users run `figgy --configure` they will have the option to keep or overwrite any defaults in this file.
-Without this defaults file users will be prompted to manually enter all configurations required by your selected Figgy Cloud installation below:
+Users will be presented with options to keep or override any defaults defined in the `~/.figgy/config` file when running `figgy --configure`.
+Without this *optional* defaults file, users will be prompted to manually enter all configurations required by your selected Figgy Cloud installation below:

 All configs listed below are optional.
 Feel free to remove items irrelevant to your deployment.